 The node red dashboard is an add-on module that lets you create live dashboards.

-It is an optional module and not installed by default.
+It is an optional module and it is not installed by default.

 The Node_red dashboard files are stored in a folder called node-red-dashboard in the node_modules folder.

-The install adds a new category to the node palette and a collection of UI (User Interface) nodes.
+The install adds a new category to the node palette and a collection of UI (User Interface) nodes or widgets.

 They consist of both input and output nodes.

 To use them just drag them onto the flow canvas.

 Starting with version 2.10 you can now install individual widget nodes, and also create your own dashboard widget nodes. see here

 The dashboard or display nodes appear on the User Interface (UI) dashboard.